dperez42/pipex/README.md

 should be the same as “< infile grep a1 | wc -w > outfile”

 # TEST:
-In the same path of pipex executable
+In the same path of pipex executable execute:

 sh ./test.sh